opus1993/pubrepo/content/post/2021-08-27-data-evangelist-part-17/index.md

 Step 1 is sponsoring vibrant communities of practice where practitioners meet frequently and share what they have learned, at any level.
 Yes, the goals include making Excel users into better Excel users.
 Making the small jumps to topics like SQL and data visualization are so much easier with a Team book club or Teams chat room support network.
 Generally speaking, open source tools are free and accessible and available immediately to anyone.
 Create something simple like a Shiny App or R Markdown document.
 Share it.
 Get feedback.

 Consider joining the [R4DS community](https://www.rfordatasci.com/) on Slack.
 The resource is free.
 They offer channels that serve as help desks, birds-of-a-feather industry conversation rooms, and chapter-a-week virtual book clubs.

 I curate [a list of useful books, courses, and expert blogs](https://jimgruman.netlify.app/post/education-r/).
 Most are free.
-These could be departure points for your own learning journey.
+These could be departure points for your own learning journey, starting from any point.
 My hope is that you take and copy sections for sharing with your own community of practice.

 On-line programs like [DataCamp](https://learn.datacamp.com/) and [many others](https://github.com/Chris-Engelhardt/data_sci_guide) are self-paced and not expensive.
 In my case, I found myself needing to craft my own copies of what I had just done to retain or find the resources later.
 Be aware that some of the material is stale.